-The Bachelor of Accountancy (BA) Programme is a Programme that has been built in a structured format and includes clearly defined goals reflected through learning outcomes that include an integrated set of knowledge, skills and competencies.
-The curriculum structure of the programme has been designed based on an organised hierarchy of courses within levels, each of which is built on the level that precedes it, to ensure academic progress and a balance between theory and practice.
-To facilitate this academic progress, the programme included a system of prerequisites so the student could move smoothly from one level to another.
+The Bachelor in Accounting (BA) programmme has been built in a structured format and includes clearly defined goals that are reflected through learning outcomes that include an integrated set of knowledge, skills and competencies.
+The curriculum structure of the program has been designed based on an organized hierarchy of courses within levels, each of which is built on the level that precedes it, to ensure academic progress and a balance between theory and practice.
+To facilitate this academic progress, the program included a system of prerequisites so that the student could move from one level to another smoothly.

-In order to ensure the achievement of the program's objectives, the desired learning outcomes were formulated and identified at the level of all courses to be compatible with the educational programme outcomes.
+In order to ensure the achievement of the programmme's objectives, the desired learning outcomes were formulated and identified at the level of all courses to be compatible with the educational program outcomes.

-The programme covers a set of knowledge, skills and competencies included in the accounting major and related fields, which aims to enable the graduate to choose between job opportunities available in different economic units in the public and private sectors due to his ability to carry out accounting and financial tasks efficiently.
+The program covers a set of knowledge, skills and competencies included in the accounting major and related fields, which aims to enable the graduate to choose between job opportunities available in different economic units in both the public and private sectors due to his ability to carry out accounting and financial tasks efficiently.